 On August 17, 2020, our wholly owned subsidiary entered into a definitive Supply Agreement (the "Supply Agreement") with the Israeli MOH which provides for the supply of LUNAR-COV19 to the MOH.
-The MOH has elected to reserve delivery by us of doses of LUNAR-COV19 for an initial 500,000 vaccinations (the "Initial Reserve Doses").
-The Supply Agreement also provides the MOH with the right to elect, in its discretion, to purchase additional doses of LUNAR-COV19 upon notice to us prior to specified dates at specified purchase prices.
-On October 14, 2020, we received a non-refundable first reserve payment of \$12.5 million from the MOH.
+The MOH has elected to reserve an initial 500,000 doses of LUNAR-COV19 vaccinations.
+On October 14, 2020, we received a non-refundable first reserve payment from the MOH.
 This first reserve payment is associated with a specified clinical trial milestone and was provided after a data review process during which the MOH had access to material preclinical and clinical data for our LUNAR-COV19 vaccine candidate.